-or failing him/her\, the CHAIRMAN OF THIS MEETING as my/our proxy to vote for me/us on my/our behalf at the Thirteenth Annual General Meeting of the Company to be held at Bei Boutique Hotel, Centro Meeting Hall, Level 3, 8-3, Jalan Abdul Rahman, 84000 Muar, Johor Darul Takzim on Friday, 29 January 2021 at 11.00 a.m. and at any adjournment thereof in respect of my/our shareholding in the manner indicated below :-
+or failing him/her, the CHAIRMAN OF THIS MEETING as my/our proxy to vote for me/us on my/our behalf at the Fifteenth Annual General Meeting of the Company will be held at BEI BOUTIQUE HOTEL, Centro Meeting Hall, Level 3, 8-3, Jalan Abdul Rahman, 84000 Muar, Johor Darul Takzim on Tuesday, 17 January, 2023 at 11.00 a.m. and at any adjournment thereof in respect of my/our shareholding in the manner indicated below :-

-No. Ordinary Resolution For Against 1 Approval of Directors' Fees and allowances for the financial year ending 31 August 2021 2 Declaration of a final single-tier tax exempt dividend of 1.5 sen per ordinary shares in respect of the financial year ended 31 August 2020 3 Re-election of Mr Chua Fen Fatt as Director 4 Re-election of Mr Teo Seng Kuang as Director 5 Re-appointment of Messrs Crowe Malaysia PLT as Auditors 6 Retention of Encik Mohd Khasan Bin Ahmad 7 Retention of Datuk Tay Puay Chuan 8 Retention of Mr Teo Seng Kuang 9 Proposed renewal of authority for Directors to allot and issue shares pursuant to Section 75 of the Companies Act 2016 10 Proposed renewal of authority for the Company to purchase its own shares
+No. Ordinary Resolution For Against 1 Approval of Directors' Fees and allowances for the financial year ending 31 August 2023 2 Declaration of a final single-tier dividend of 1 sen per ordinary share in respect of the financial year ended 31 August 2022 3 Re-election of Mr Chua Fen Fatt as Director 4 Re-election of Encik Mohd Khasan Bin Ahmad as Director 5 Re-appointment of Messrs Crowe Malaysia PLT as Auditors 6 Retention of Encik Mohd Khasan Bin Ahmad as Independent Director 7 Retention of Datuk Tay Puay Chuan as Independent Director 8 Retention of Mr Teo Seng Kuang as Independent Director 9 Renewal of authority for Directors to allot and issue shares pursuant to Sections 75 and 76 of the Companies Act 2016 10 Renewal of authority for the Company to purchase its own ordinary shares up to ten percent (10%) of its issued share capital